Is it ok to enlarge or reduce your edge-to-edge files?

 First, if you resize, don’t change the size more than 10% of their original size.
 All embroidery software and most embroidery machines will allow you to resize files.
 But, in almost all cases, the stitches are not recalculated.
 That’s why you only want to reduce about 10% — if you do more than that, the stitches will get too small (or too large), and your machine will not work well.

 Second, if you resize, you must reduce both the “A” and “B” files by the same amount.
 We also recommend that you save the resized files to your machine’s internal memory.
 That way, you don’t have to think about it any time you switch files.
 Consult your machine’s documentation or your local quilt store for instructions on how to save files.
-Once you’ve resized the files, the resized files through the entirety of the project — don’t just try to reduce the file dimensions at the edge of the quilt.
+Once you’ve resized the files, the resized files through the entirety of the project — don’t just try to reduce or enlarge the file dimensions at the edge of the quilt.

 The slightly longer answer, for newer machines and some software, is also a “yes,” but with some more things to consider.
 Everything that I mention above about working with both files and saving them still applies.
 But, if you purchased your machine within the last few years, you may be able to resize more than 10%.